-Offering private offices, studies, and creative meeting and events space on historic Auburn Avenue.
-Culturally inspiring, Constellations is, “Where stars come together and shine.”
+Constellations offers private offices, studies, and creative meeting and events space on historic Auburn Avenue.

-With significant collaboration and leadership from writer Jamie Allen, the inaugural workshop, “Culturally Inspiring Workspace,” brought together a cool and quirky independent bookstore owner, a charmingly modest new urbanist, an empathetic PAC-10 decathlete turned industrial and UX designer, an architect intellectually and intrinsically focused on healthy design, the ultra-creative founder of the Squirrel Census, a clear-speaking former top-level Home Depot communications executive, a from-the-ground-up neighborhood leader and former chief of staff to an Atlanta city council member, the creator of the Atlanta BeltLine, and a real estate entrepreneur with a penchant for cultural development.
+They brought together a constellation of stars in their respective fields: a cool and quirky independent bookstore owner, a charmingly modest new urbanist, an empathetic PAC-10 decathlete turned industrial and UX designer, an architect intellectually and intrinsically focused on healthy design, the ultra-creative founder of the Squirrel Census, a clear-speaking former top-level Home Depot communications executive, a from-the-ground-up neighborhood leader and former chief of staff to an Atlanta city council member, the creator of the Atlanta BeltLine, and a real estate entrepreneur with a penchant for cultural development.

 Sol omnibus lucet.
 The sun shines upon us all.